Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

-In earlier versions of Cb Response, the process document was overwritten as new events were received by the server.
+In earlier versions of EDR, the process document was overwritten as new events were received by the server.
 When a sensor checked in with the server, it would retrieve the already-stored documents associated with every running process on the system, append the events from the checkin, and save the updated version of each process document.

-The only exception to this “one document, one process” rule was when Cb Response encountered long-running processes with many thousands of events.
+The only exception to this “one document, one process” rule was when EDR encountered long-running processes with many thousands of events.
 Since the process of retrieving, rewriting, and re-inserting very large documents was an expensive operation, processes with more than 10,000 events were split into multiple process “segments”.
 The segments were numbered consecutively, starting with “1”.
 When over 10,000 events were recorded cumulatively (across all event types) for a process, a new segment “2” was started, and so forth.

 Most processes in 5.2 consisted of only a single segment and long running processes were the exception rather than the rule.
 Most users did not encounter processes with a segment ID of anything other than “1”.